AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 the Ada runtime directory, specified either by switches --RTS= or --RTS:ada= on the command line or by attribute Runtime ("Ada") in the main project file.
-If the Ada runtime is specified as a relative path, gprbuild will try to locate the Ada runtime directory as a subdirectoty of the main project directory, or if environement variable GPR_RUNTIME_PATH is defined in the path specified by GPR_RUNTIME_PATH.
+If the Ada runtime is specified as a relative path, gprbuild will try to locate the Ada runtime directory as a subdirectory of the main project directory, or if environment variable GPR_RUNTIME_PATH is defined in the path specified by GPR_RUNTIME_PATH.

 Once it has found the configuration project, GPRbuild will process its